 T cell effects

-Direct cell lysis or induction of apoptosis via perforin and proteases from cytotoxic T cells (CD8+)
+T cells (CD8+): direct cell lysis or induction of apoptosis via perforin and proteases

 - Activated via antigen presentation by MHC class I receptors

-- Release cytokines (including IFN‑γ, TNF-β, and TNF‑α)
+- Release cytokines (including IFN‑γ, TNF, and lymphotoxin-α) → macrophage activation

-- Clinical relevance: involved in organ rejection, induce apoptosis of donor graft cells
+- Clinical relevance: involved in organ rejection (acute and chronic), induce apoptosis of donor graft cells

 - Activated via antigen presentation by MHC class II receptors